oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 server SHOULD NOT process authorization requests automatically without user consent or interaction, except when the identity of the client can be assured.
-This includes the case where the user has previously approved an authorization request for a given client id -- unless the identity of the client can be proven, the request SHOULD be processed as if no previous request had been approved.
+This includes the case where the user has previously approved an authorization request for a given client ID -- unless the identity of the client can be proven, the request SHOULD be processed as if no previous request had been approved.